evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 data_stability.save_json(“file.json”)
 ```

 **Python dictionary**.
-You can get the test output in the Python dictionary format.
+You can get the Test Suite output in the Python dictionary format.
 Using a Python object might be more convenient if you want to apply multiple transformations to the output.

 To get the dictionary:
 ```python